 Deploy Legacy Application to AWS Cloud

-Let’s assume you’ve decided to go with option 2 or 3 and focus on how you can migrate your applications to AWS.
+Assuming you’ve decided to go with option two or three, let’s focus on how you can migrate your applications to AWS.

-- Assessment & Planning – what does your existing application environment look like?
+- Assessment and Planning: what does your existing application environment look like?
 Which applications will you prioritize for cloud migration?

-- Operate & Optimize – how will you operate your applications in the new cloud hosted environment?
+- Operate and Optimize: how will you operate your applications in the new cloud hosted environment?
 Do you need a new operating model?

 Are Legacy Software Systems Easy to Migrate to the Cloud?